-writeMzTab Save a grouped xcmsSet object in mzTab-1.1 format file object the xcmsSet object filename filename (may include full path) for the mzTab file.
-Pipes or URLs are not allowed.
+writeMzTab Save a grouped xcmsSet object in mzTab-1.1 format file filename (may include full path) for the mzTab file.
+Pipes or URLs are not

 Write the grouped xcmsSet to an mzTab file.

 The mzTab file format for MS-based metabolomics (and proteomics) is a lightweight supplement to the existing standard XML-based file formats (mzML, mzIdentML, mzQuantML), providing a comprehensive summary, similar in concept to the supplemental material of a scientific publication. mzTab files from xcms contain small molecule sections together with experimental metadata and basic quantitative information.
 The format is intended to store a simple summary of the final results.